James McGarel-Hogg, 1st Baron Magheramorne: Early life

+His paternal grandparents were William Hogg and Mary (née Dickey) Hogg (a James Dickey of Dunmore, County Antrim).
+His maternal grandparents were Isabella (née Routledge) Swinton and Samuel Swinton of Swinton House, Swinton, Berwickshire.

+He was educated at Eton College and Christ Church, Oxford but left Oxford early without taking his degree to enter the Army and became a Lieutenant-Colonel in the Life Guards, part of the Household Cavalry.

 Career

-He was educated at Eton College and Christ Church, Oxford but left Oxford early without taking his degree to enter the Army and became a Lieutenant-Colonel in the Life Guards, part of the Household Cavalry.
 On retiring from the Army he went into politics, being elected unopposed as a Conservative MP for Bath in 1865.

 He was also a member of St. George, Hanover Square Vestry, a form of local government similar to a parish council.
 From 1867 he was chosen by the Vestry to represent them on the Metropolitan Board of Works which co-ordinated cross-London building schemes.
-He was defeated for re-election in Bath in 1868 and concentrated on his work on the Board, and after the death of Sir John Thwaites who had chaired the Board since it was created, he was elected as the new Chairman on 18 November 1870.
+He was defeated for re-election in Bath in 1868 and concentrated on his work on the Board, and after the death of Sir John Thwaites who had chaired the Board since it was created, he was elected as the new chairman on 18 November 1870.
 Hogg was elected MP for Truro in an 1871 byelection and retained that seat until he transferred to Hornsey at the 1885 general election.

-His Parliamentary duties made it more difficult for Hogg to be a full-time chairman of the Board.
+His Parliamentary duties made it more difficult for Hogg to be a full-time chairman of the board.
 While his predecessor had dismissed staff who he felt were not up to the job, Hogg used his influence to try to keep their jobs safe.
 Unlike Thwaites, he did not look in detail at the work of the staff but let them get on with their work.
 This meant that departments within the Board became either very efficient, or very inefficient.
 The Architects department was particularly noted for inefficiency.